2025 American League Wild Card Series: Background

 The results of the final day of the season: The Blue Jays and Yankees both won, thus giving the Blue Jays the AL East, a first-round bye, and home-field advantage throughout the AL playoffs.
 In the AL Central, the Guardians won, while the Tigers lost, giving Cleveland the AL Central title.

 The Cleveland Guardians (88–74) clinched their eighth postseason berth in the last ten seasons on September 27 and won the AL Central after a Detroit Tigers loss to the Boston Red Sox on September 28, followed by their own win against the Texas Rangers.
 They were locked into the three seed as they had the worst record among AL division winners.
 They played host to their divisional rivals, the Detroit Tigers (87–75), who clinched a postseason berth on September 27.
 The Guardians won the season series, 8–5.
 This was a rematch of the ALDS match-up from last year that the Guardians won in five games.

-The New York Yankees (94–68) clinched their eighth playoff berth in nine seasons on September 23, but failed to clinch the AL East after the Blue Jays won.
+The New York Yankees (94–68) clinched their second consecutive playoff berth (and eighth playoff berth in nine seasons) on September 23, but failed to clinch the AL East after the Blue Jays won.
 They hosted their archrivals, the Boston Red Sox (89–73), who clinched their first postseason appearance since the 2021 season with a Ceddanne Rafaela walk-off triple against the Detroit Tigers on September 26.
 The Red Sox won the season series, 9–4.
 This was the sixth Yankees–Red Sox playoff matchup, with the most recent being a Red Sox's Wild Card Game win in 2021.

 As the top two seeds, the Toronto Blue Jays (94–68) and Seattle Mariners (90–72) earned a first-round bye and have home-field advantage in the ALDS.
 Just seven games separated the top-seeded Blue Jays and the sixth-seeded Tigers in the standings.